How to Get Into Ketosis Fast

 The AcAc diester produces a milder elevation in blood BHB (~1mM) compared to other ketone supplements.

-As with some of the ketone salts, AcAc diester has been described as “unpalatable” and routinely produces GI symptoms in research study participants who consume it.
-This, or potentially some other reason, leads to performance declines.
+As with some of the ketone salts, AcAc diester has been described as “unpalatable” and routinely produces GI symptoms in research participants who consume it.
+This and other potential side effects may lead to performance declines.

 As such, this ketone supplement might not be recommended for athletes prior to competition or training, especially if it’s your first time experimenting with it.